 Given that each newsletter contained different content, every email had different subject lines that were tested against each other, but there were some subtle similarities.

-Each time they ran an A/B test they would document the results, and over the period of 2 months they built a good set of data on how each type of subject line was performing which allowed them to then analyse the results and pull some insight.
+Each time they ran an A/B test, they would document the results, and, over the period of two months, they built a good set of data on how each type of subject line was performing, which allowed them to then analyze the results and pull some insight.

-Step 4: Analyse the results and use the insights to improve your email marketing
+Step 4: Analyze the results and use the insights to improve your email marketing

 They were then able to apply this learning to future subject lines, removing questions and improving their email marketing results.